What is the Faery (Fairy, Faerie, Feri) tradition?

 I am having financial difficulties.
 Do you offer work trade or scholarships?

-Yes.
-We offer work trade, but only for services that we actually need.
+I offer a limited amount of work trade, but only for services that we actually need.
 This may include website assistance, forum monitoring, IT work, and the like.
-In-person students may have the option to do physical work, at our store or another location, and will be negotiated individually.
-We also offer limited scholarships to those in need who are particularly determined to pursue the work.
+I also offer limited scholarships to those in need who are particularly determined to pursue the work.
 A letter of intent that describes your situation and your desire for the work is required for consideration.
 We reserve the right to terminate any work-trade or scholarship for any reason at any time.

 What are the course requirements?